 Download here: Hotprops

 Real licensed drones and real fun, with lots of extra features promised for the final release

-Real Drone Simulator is in pre-alpha (an early testable release), so it’s still a little rough around the edges and doesn’t yet have a full complement of tracks and features.
+Real Drone Simulator is in pre-alpha (an early testable release), so it’s still a little rough around the edges and doesn’t yet have a full complement of courses and features.
 It’s very promising though, and the developers are planning to keep it free to play, with optional donations to support the project.